brucedkyle/ibmcloud_for_partners/docs/cloud/powervs.md

 ### Red Hat OpenShift

 If you are creating or configuring a **Red Hat OpenShift** Cluster on Power Systems Virtual Server, see [Deploying Red Hat OpenShift Container Platform 4.x on IBM Power Systems Virtual Servers](https://developer.ibm.com/series/deploy-ocp-cloud-paks-power-virtual-server/).

-## Key use cases

-IBM Power Systems clients who have typically relied upon on-premises-only infrastructure can now quickly and economically extend your Power IT resources off-premises.
-Avoid the large capital expense or added risk when migrating your essential workloads and get started with Power Systems Virtual Servers today

-- **Business continuity planning**.
-Use Power Systems Virtual Server as a reliable HA/DR destination for on-premise environments, without doubling the cost of hardware ownership.
-See [case study](https://www.cidademarketing.com.br/marketing/2021/09/02/brf-conclui-plano-de-recuperacao-de-desastres-com-ibm-power-virtual-servers/).

-- **Data center strategy optimization**.
-Provision on-demand to stay up to date with the latest software and streamlined licensing costs, without upskilling in new specialized technologies.
-See [case study](https://www.ibm.com/case-studies/iptor-sweden/).

-- **Modernize**.
-Start the hybrid cloud journey with a quick, temporary sandbox environment for testing, without sacrificing mission critical uptime.
-See [case study](https://www.ibm.com/case-studies/fnz-uk/).

-- **Operational excellence and cost optimization**.
-Reduce operational cost with the same Power infrastructure, performance, security and reliability; all without replatforming workloads.
-See [case study](https://www.ibm.com/blogs/systems/labeyrie-fine-foods-picks-ibm-power-systems-virtual-server/).

 ## Hardware specification